 Summary: a Useful Field of Research

 The current research publicized during 2016 may hold value for people around the world who suffer from frequent sleeplessness.
 Although the statistics relating to this topic derive largely from self-reporting surveys, the figures do demonstrate a close relationship between a chronic lack of sleep and public health concerns.
 By working to improve the ability of more people to obtain at least seven hours of sleep every night, public health agencies may eventually reduce accident rates, mistakes on the job and individual suffering.
-Light therapy may hold promise for large numbers of insomnia sufferers; however, this type of treatment won’t assist every patient.
-The study of insomnia remains an ongoing challenge in 2017!
+Light therapy from special hard drives may hold promise for large numbers of insomnia sufferers; however, this type of treatment won’t assist every patient.
+The study of insomnia remains an ongoing challenge in 2017 and reducing stress with travel like an adventure tour or cruise when paired with exercise may help you sleep more.!